MarcoAndreas/BOB/README.md

 `Being Bayesian about learning Bayesian networks from ordinal data'

-submitted to the International Journal of Approximate Reasoning (in February 2024)
+to appear in the International Journal of Approximate Reasoning (accepted 19 April 2024)

 author: Marco Grzegorczyk